Is it permissible to fly through a MOA?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-In the context of flying through a Military Operations Area (MOA), it is permissible under certain conditions, one of which is if the MOA is not active.
-MOAs are designed to separate military training activities from civilian air traffic, but they don’t prohibit civilian aircraft from entering these airspaces when they are not in use.
+Flying through a Military Operations Area (MOA) is indeed permissible under certain conditions, making it necessary to understand the nature of MOAs and the regulations surrounding them.
+A MOA is established to separate military training activities from civilian air traffic, but it does not prohibit civilian aircraft from flying through the area.

 Subscribe